pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 Handlers are static function pointers that cannot capture any external variable like a lambda would allow.
 The user context allows you to attach to a `Word`, a pointer that will be passed to the handler as argument when it's called by the Server.
 It is very useful if you need to access class instances or non-global/non-static variables inside the handlers.

 The use of the user context and the implications in terms of syntax is very similar to what is done in the Client for asynchronous requests using callbacks.
-Refer to the [How-To Guides > Modbus Client (Master)](modbus-client-master.md)  section for more information.
+Refer to the [How-To Guides > Modbus Client (Master)](300-modbus-client-master.md)  section for more information.

-{% hint style="info" %}
+!!! note
-Since `userCtx` is part of the handlers' signature, you must use it when declaring a handler even if you are not using it at all.
+    Since `userCtx` is part of the handlers' signature, you must use it when declaring a handler even if you are not using it at all inside your callback.
-{% endhint %}

 #### Word declaration examples with handlers

-To keep the exemples clear, we assume that :&#x20;
+To keep the exemples clear, we assume that :

 * The handler definition is done globally (outside of your main program scope a.k.a. `main()`, `app_main()` , `setup()`/`loop()` or any FreeRTOS task).
 * The `addWord()` method is called in the main program scope